 The communication needs of a student who is deaf or hard of hearing, as identified in their IEP and on their communication plan, are used in conjunction with a child’s social, emotional, and academic needs to determine the best level and type of intervention and instruction.
 The Carson D/HH program serves our district’s students whose hearing loss significantly impacts their access to instruction and language development.
 Our program promotes high expectations and growth in academics and English language development utilizing the Colorado Academic Standards and the DPS Expanded Core Curriculum to prepare students for success in school and in the community.

 Questions about our D/HH program?
-Please contact the Low Incidence Disability Program Manager, Julie Hemphill, at Julie_Hemphill@dpsk12.org.
+Please contact the Low Incidence Disability Program Manager, Michelle Chacon, at Michelle_Chacon@dpsk12.org.
 Students MUST have an IEP and be recommended by the IEP team for placement at Carson Elementary in order for students to enroll in the D/HH program.